Learn about on-campus housing accommodations for students with disabilities and/or chronic health conditions.

 - is regarded as having such an impairment

 Accommodations for students with disabilities vary according to the nature of the documented disability.
-To request accommodations for housing due to a documented disability, a student must first contact the Disability Resource Center in writing to make the request.
+To request accommodations for housing due to a documented disability, a student must first contact the CASAS in writing to make the request.
 Documentation of the disability and a phone number for the student must be included with the request.
-For Documentation guidelines, please see the Disability Resource Center.
-Once the request is received, it will be evaluated by the Disability Resource Center.
+For Documentation guidelines, please see the CASAS.
+Once the request is received, it will be evaluated by the CASAS.
 Although priority consideration will be given to accommodate students with disabilities, a particular accommodation may not be granted if housing is not available, if it is deemed not reasonable, or if other suitable options are available.
 Availability of housing is limited and spaces are assigned on a first-come, first-serve basis.